fiatconnect/specification/fiatconnect-api.md

 Regardless of whether or not a server requires an API key on every request, it MUST return an HTTP `401` error if an API key is provided but does not correspond to any registered client; likewise it MUST return an HTTP `400` error if the API key is poorly formed.

 API token authentication is *completely separate* from SIWE-based auth.
-The priveleged endpoints listed earlier *always* require a user to have a valid session via SIWE authentication.
+The privileged endpoints listed earlier *always* require a user to have a valid session via SIWE authentication.
 API token authentication MAY be required on all endpoints, or optional.
-Regardless of whether or not the client provides an API token, if the client attempts to access a priveleged endpoint without a valid session, the server MUST reject their request.
+Regardless of whether or not the client provides an API token, if the client attempts to access a privileged endpoint without a valid session, the server MUST reject their request.

-### 3.2.3.
+### 3.3.3.
 HTTPS

 All servers implementing a FiatConnect-compliant API MUST use HTTPS, and MUST NOT support unsecured HTTP requests.

-## 3.3.
+## 3.4.
 Formal Specification

 This section details the precise syntax and semantics of all the endpoints required by the FiatConnect specification, besides those devoted to authentication.
 Endpoints are logically grouped, and roughly presented in order of dependency.
 The logical groupings are as follows: